 Hills & moorland

-The Harrogate Spring Flower show is highly regarded and is a feast for the eyes, giving you the opportunity to wander among a colourful array of displays while finding some inspiration for your own garden.
+This highly regarded show is a feast for the eyes, giving you the opportunity to wander among a colourful array of displays while finding some inspiration for your own garden.
 Enjoy a full day at the show, which also features Britain’s biggest exhibition of floral art.
-Turn your ideas into reality following a floristry masterclass with your leader to create your own floral art to take home.
+You will also discover the RHS gardens at Harlow Carr, which feature a beautiful streamside garden, kitchen garden and alpine house.

-- A day at Harrogate Spring Flower Show
+- Full day at Harrogate Spring Flower Show

 Retaining its 19th century grandeur Newfield Hall is our most stately country house.
 With excellent accommodation and facilities, it's a popular location for walking and leisure activity holidays.

 Newfield Hall has 48 bedrooms located either in the main building or in the tastefully converted coach house.

 These rooms are all ensuite and furnished to a good standard.
 They include:

 These rooms are slightly larger and/or have a better view.
 They include:

 Only an extra £15 per person per night

 These rooms truly are the best in the house for extra luxury during your stay.
 They include: